-Appointed SJSU’s athletics director in June 2012.
-As Boise State's athletics director for nearly three decades, Bleymaier is widely credited with transforming the Broncos football team into a national phenomenon, with a top-10 ranking in the past three seasons.
+Gene Bleymaier was appointed SJSU’s athletics director in June 2012.
+As Boise State's athletics director for nearly three decades, Bleymaier is widely credited with transforming the Broncos football team into a national phenomenon, with a top-10 ranking in the last three seasons he was at Boise State.
 He received the prestigious Bobby Dodd Athletic Director of the Year Award in 2011.
 He was one of five nominees for the Street and Smith’s Sports Business Journal and Sports Business Daily Athletic Director of the Year for 2010, and the only nominee from a non-automatic qualifying Bowl Championship Series school.

 Michael Kaufman, Faculty Member Appointee

 Michael Kaufman is a professor in the College of Science’s Department of Physics and Astronomy.
-He also serves as the chair of the Academic Senate, which oversees academic policy formulation.
 Kaufman began his career at SJSU in 1997.
+He has served as the chair of the Academic Senate, which oversees academic policy formulation.
 His teaching responsibilities are in general education astronomy, as well as upper-division astronomy and physics.
 He has research collaborations at NASA Ames, Harvard-Smithsonian Center for Astrophysics, and other renowned organizations.
 Kaufman has been the P.I. for a National Science Foundation Research Experience for Undergraduates program, and received the Physics Club Outstanding Professor Award in 2006-07.
 Prior to joining SJSU, he was a National Research Council Postdoctoral Fellow at NASA.
 He received his bachelor's degree in physics, magna cum laude, from Middlebury College, and his master's in physics and doctorate in astrophysics from The Johns Hopkins University.
 Kaufman and his wife, Melissa, live in Santa Clara with their two daughters.

 Mohammad Qayoumi, President